opentelekomcloud-infra/zuul/doc/source/drivers/gitlab.rst

          The connection must set ``driver=gitlab`` for GitLab connections.

    .. attr:: api_token_name
+      :default: zuul

-      The user's personal access token name (Used if **cloneurl** is http(s)) Set this parameter if authentication to clone projects is required
+      The user's personal access token name (Used if **cloneurl** is http(s)).
+      As per https://gitlab.com/gitlab-org/gitlab/-/issues/212953 this value can be set to anything; it may be handy to set this to a distinctive value for auditing purposes, if some middleware or a proxy logs usernames in BasicAuth-protected queries made to the GitLab server.

    .. attr:: api_token